4ndre4s/hourly-hello/README.md

 ## Installation

-You can install TimeGreetings via npm:
+You can install HourlyHello via npm:

 ```bash
 npm install time-greetings
 ```

 ## Usage
-Here's how you can use TimeGreetings in your JavaScript project:
+Here's how you can use HourlyHello in your JavaScript project:

 ```javascript
 const { greet } = require('time-greetings');